Arecanut Production for Beginners:

 Pests and Diseases in Arecanut Production:-

 - Mites: Mites can be controlled by spraying Dicofol 18.5 EC at 2.5 ml/lit.

 - Spindle insects: Drenching spray with Methyl parathion 1.3 D @ 2.5 grams/liter of water.

-- Inflorescence caterpillars: Dust Methyl parathion 20 EC 2 ml/lit or WP @ 2.5 grams in 1 litre of water.
+- Inflorescence caterpillars: Dust Methyl parathion 20 EC 2 ml/lit or WP @ 2.5 grams in 1 liter of water.

-- Foot rot: Affected palms need to be isolated by digging trenches around round.
+- Footrot: Affected palms need to be isolated by digging trenches around the round.
 The badly affected palms should be cut and destroyed.
 The stumps should be pulled out by digging along with the drainage improved.
-Soil application of neem cake @ 2 kg / palm / year followed by origin feeding with 125 ml of 1.5 % (15 ml/litre of water) Tridemorph in 3 months period or Soil drenching of Bordeaux mixture (1 percent).
+Soil application of neem cake @ 2 kg/palm/year followed by origin feeding with 125 ml of 1.5 % (15 ml/liter of water) Tridemorph in 3 months period or Soil drenching of Bordeaux mixture (1 percent).

 - Stem breaking: Wrap from the green section of the stem that’s exposed to the South-West sunlight to protect against sun-scorch.
-Application of balanced nutrients with added amount of super phosphate.
+Application of balanced nutrients with an added amount of superphosphate.
 Employ 1 kg of lime/tree/year.
 Apply organic manures @ 12 kg/ tree/year.